What type of volunteer opportunities are available?

 How old do I have to be to volunteer?

 As of April 16th, 2008, it is the policy of New Orleans Area Habitat for Humanity that children under the age of 16 are not allowed to volunteer or be present on the worksite while there is any construction in progress.
 Minors 16 and 17 years of age are allowed to participate in general construction; however, activities such as the use of power tools, excavation, demolition, and working at heights above 12 feet are not permitted.
 It is further the policy of New Orleans Area Habitat for Humanity that every minor must be accompanied by a responsible adult of 21 years of age or more.
 All volunteers under the age of 18 must have an Individual Waiver signed by a parent.
+For thoe volunteering in the ReStore, volunteers may be as young as 13 years old, but must be accompanied by a responsible adult of 21 years of age or more and have an Individual Waiver signed by a parent.

 Do I need experience?